wonjae-lee-2/scripts/README.md

 2. Create a GKE autopilot cluster with the name `autopilot-cluster-1`.

-3. Create an artifact registry for Docker with the name `docker`.
+3. Create an artifact registry for Docker with the name `docker` in the region `us-central1`.

 4. Create and download the service account key with an owner role.